 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-Known widely for their premium home use stationary bikes and treadmills, Peloton Interactive, Inc looks to venture into their third piece of high-end equipment with their first rower.
-Being Peloton, it will be an interactive smart rower.
+If you’ve been to Peloton’s website recently, you’ve probably noticed the new banner that displays, “The Countdown Begins” with a picture of their rower.
+Known widely for their premium home use stationary bikes and treadmills, Peloton Interactive, Inc is venturing into their third piece of high-end equipment with their first rower.
+Here’s everything we know.

 Peloton kicked off their Homecoming by confirming that “rowing is coming” in a post on their Instagram.
 A video shortly followed showing Peloton’s instructor, Adrian Williams, using the rower.
-From what we can see, the rower appears to be primarily black with red accents and Peloton’s logo.
+From what we can see, the rower is primarily black with red accents and Peloton’s logo.
 It looks really sleek and minimal which is on trend with the rest of their equipment.

 The rower has a large attached touchscreen and singular monorail.
-We assume it is a quiet magnetic rower by the looks of it.
+It is most likely a magnetic rower by the looks of it and from Peloton stating that it is quiet.
 It has a belt drive system that connects the handle to the flywheel.
 This will help make the rower quiet to use, too.
 A red line extends down the middle of the belt, and also across the foot straps.
-The foot straps could be velcro, but it’s impossible to know for sure in the short video Peloton posted.
+The foot straps could be velcro, but it’s impossible to know for sure in the photos we’ve seen.
 The handle does appear to have a cut-out in the center for single-arm rowing though.
-Just from seeing this clip, we guess that it doesn’t fold up and the screen pivots from side to side.
-But, we’ll have to wait and see once it’s released “soon”.
+There is also a water bottle holder and potentially another small pocket for storage on the rower.
+This is a thoughtful addition, although I hope it doesn’t get in the way while in the catch position.

 Peloton Rowing Machine In The Peloton App

-A possible name or working codename was seen in the code is Mazu, which would be appropriate for a rower because it’s the name of a Chinese sea goddess.
-The other possible code name is Ceasar.
-Nothing water-related with that name, but powerful visions come to mind of former Roman Empire rulers.
-The codename is Project Caesar.
-The rower will have a large touch screen like their other equipment that features outdoor and indoor rowing classes that are led by instructors.
+The rower has a large touch screen like their other equipment that features outdoor and indoor rowing classes that are led by instructors.
 It sounds like the classes will be similar to their current classes, but with rowing content.

-Recently it has come out that Bradford Stevens who is the former Head Coach for the Men’s Crew Team at the University of South Florida, and the owner and director of Viking Row LLC, has been working for Peloton since June of 2021.
+It has also come out that Bradford Stevens who is the former Head Coach for the Men’s Crew Team at the University of South Florida, and the owner and director of Viking Row LLC, has been working for Peloton since June of 2021.
 With his extensive background in rowing, it makes sense that he has been advising Peloton while they develop their rower.